Top 12 Best Drawing Tablets

 The advanced X3 Pro stylus with 16,384 levels of pressure sensitivity, 3g IAF, and 60° tilt support delivers an ultra-responsive, natural drawing experience.

-Its adjustable stand ensures a comfortable working angle, and included ACK05 Wireless ExpressKey Remote allow for efficient workflow management.
+Its adjustable stand ensures a comfortable working angle, and included ACK05 Wireless ExpressKey Remote with 10 customizable express keys and a big dial allow for efficient workflow management.

 9. Huion Kamvas Pro 19